tinybooks/tinybooks.github.io/_posts/2015-12-29-another-test.md

 imagealt: Testing the `alt` attribute.
 [Detail]
 ---

 Another test.

-In this test, I've removed the quotation marks in the `title:` front matter.
-I've also removed the `summary` completely.
+In this test, I've:

+1. Removed the quotation marks in the `title:` front matter.
+2. Removed the `summary` completely.
+3. Changed the file suffix to `.md` instead of `.markdown`.

 [Take me home.][tiny-books]